-- Next, we assess the frequency and other characteristics of the MHWs that occurred in 2022 in a climatological context based - on both observations and reanalysis data for the two stations, LT Kiel (based on the overlapping climatology period 1993- - 2021, Fig. 4a-h) and Northern Baltic (based on the overlapping climatology period 1997-2021, Fig. 4i-p).
-Overall, the results - for the yearly MHW metric calculation are well correlated between the observations and the reanalysis data (Table 2). - 191 In 2022, a total of five MHWs (four in the BAL-MYP) occurred throughout the year at LT Kiel (Fig. A2a).
-Though none of - them was extraordinarily long or intense at LT Kiel, the time series of yearly MHW metrics shows that, based on observational - data, the number of MHW occurrences in 2022 was the second highest there since 1989 (Fig. 4a).
-The time series of MHW - frequencies per year suggests that the occurrence of MHW events has increased over the last three decades (Fig. 4a).
-The trend - computed from reanalysis data is +0.73 MHWs per decade for the period 1993-2022.
-The number of MHW events per year is - positively correlated (R=0.76) with the increasing annual mean SST at this mooring station (Fig. 4b).
-The maximum (Fig. 4c) - and cumulative intensities (Fig. 4e) of observed MHWs do not show a clear trend and are not correlated to the warming annual - mean temperatures (Fig. 4d and Fig. 4f).
-There is no significant trend in total MHW days (Fig. 4g) at LT Kiel, but a positive - 199 correlation (R=0.71) with rising average temperatures (Fig. 4h). - For Northern Baltic, neither the station data nor the reanalysis data exhibits a statistically significant trend in MHW events for - the overlapping period (Fig. 4i).
-But when all of the available reanalysis data from 1993-2022 is taken into account, the trend - in MHW occurrences becomes significant at the 95 % level, with +0.64 MHWs per decade.
-Again, the number of events is - 203 positively correlated with annual mean temperature (R=0.58, Fig. 4j).
-The highest maximum MHW intensities were recorded - in recent years (2016, 2018, 2021, 2022), with 2022 showing the highest intensity of any MHW, at 7.3 °C (reanalysis data) to - 7.4 °C (station data) above the climatologically expected temperature (Fig. 4k,l, see also Fig. A2b).
-The cumulative MHW - intensities show no clear trend or correlation with annual mean temperatures at this station (Fig. 4m,n).
-In terms of total MHW - days, 2018 shows the highest numbers (Fig. 4o), but otherwise no trend is detectable for this metric, though there is positive - correlation with annual mean temperatures (R=0.56, Fig. 4p).
+Next, we assess the frequency and other characteristics of the MHWs that occurred in 2022 in a climatological context based on both observations and reanalysis data for the two stations, LT Kiel (based on the overlapping climatology period 1993-2021, Fig. 4a-h) and Northern Baltic (based on the overlapping climatology period 1997-2021, Fig. 4i-p).
+Overall, the results for the yearly MHW metric calculation are well correlated between the observations and the reanalysis data (Table 2).

+In 2022, a total of five MHWs (four in the BAL-MYP) occurred throughout the year at LT Kiel (Fig. A2a).
+Though none of them was extraordinarily long or intense at LT Kiel, the time series of yearly MHW metrics shows that, based on observational data, the number of MHW occurrences in 2022 was the second highest there since 1989 (Fig. 4a).
+The time series of MHW frequencies per year suggests that the occurrence of MHW events has increased over the last 3 decades (Fig. 4a).
+The linear trend computed from reanalysis data is +0.73 MHWs per decade for the period 1993-2022.
+The number of MHW events per year is positively correlated (R = 0.76) with the increasing annual mean SST at this mooring station (Fig. 4b).
+The maximum (Fig. 4c) and cumulative intensities (Fig. 4e) of observed MHWs do not show a clear trend and are not correlated to the warming annual mean temperatures (Fig. 4d and f).
+There is no significant trend in total MHW days (Fig. 4g) at LT Kiel, but there is a positive correlation (R = 0.71) with rising average temperatures (Fig. 4h).

+For Northern Baltic, neither the station data nor the reanalysis data exhibit a statistically significant trend in MHW events for the overlapping period (Fig. 4i).
+However, when